qayyumu/DL_codes/readme.md

-#DL codes for my training at IST using VScode
+#DL codes for the training i will be conducting at IST
+#using tensorflow, keras on VScode